Team

 Dr. Milou Straathof

 During her PhD project, Milou investigated the plasticity of the brain due to different brain disorders, including stroke and OCD.
 When finishing her PhD, she became interested in a specific period of a women's life when her brain is extremely plastic, namely pregnancy.
-She see the brain as a network, in which many brain regions are working together to support all our daily life functions, which are changing when becoming a mother.
+She sees the brain as a network, in which many brain regions are working together to support all our daily life functions, which are changing when becoming a mother.
 She would like to investigate how the structural and functional brain networks adapt during pregnancy and the post-partum period and how this contributes to behavior using MRI as a Postdoc and Coordinating Researcher on this project.

 Dr. Klara Sifalakis-Spalek